neondatabase/website/content/docs/reference/glossary.md

 ### Compute size

-The number of Compute Units (CU) assigned to a Neon compute endpoint.
-One CU is equal to 1 vCPU with 4 GBs of RAM.
-A Neon compute endpoint can have anywhere from .25 CUs to 7 CUs.
-The number of CUs determines the processing capacity of the compute endpoint.
+The number of Compute Units (CU) assigned to a Neon compute.
+One CU is defined as having 1 vCPU with 4 GBs of RAM.
+A Neon compute can have anywhere from .25 CUs to 7 CUs.
+The number of CUs determines the processing capacity of the compute.

 ### Compute Unit (CU)

-A unit that measures the processing power of a Neon compute instance.
-In Neon, one Compute Unit is defined as having 1 vCPU and 4 GB of RAM.
-Neon offers computes with computing resources ranging from .25 CUs to 7 CUs.
+A unit that measures the processing power of a Neon compute.
+A Neon compute can have anywhere from .25 CUs to 7 CUs.

 ### Compute time